 6 Ways to Avoid Cruise Ship Crowds

 No one wants to feel like a sardine on vacation, so it’s not surprising that “how crowded are cruise ships?” is one of the most common questions we receive from the cruise-curious.
-Unfortunately, that’s a lot like asking “are hotels and resorts crowded?”
-There’s no simple answer, but that’s exactly why we write these articles.
+Unfortunately, that’s a lot like asking, “are hotels and resorts crowded?”

 Whether or not a cruise ship feels crowded depends on several factors, the two most important of which are the time of year and the size of the ship.
 Ships sail full year round, so don’t expect to sail on a ship where only half the cabins are booked just because you’re sailing during the offseason.
 However, there are some times of year when ships sail “more full” than others (see tip #1).
 Larger ships (more than 4,000 passengers) can feel more crowded for the obvious reasons.

 Crowds can even vary throughout the cruise: The ship will feel practically empty if you stay on board during a port day, and but the next day at sea you may struggle to find a place that isn’t packed.
 Ultimately, the best way to avoid crowds is to know when and where you’re most likely to encounter them and plan accordingly:

 The more families there are, the more crowded the ship will feel. - Photo by Norwegian Cruise Line

 During Summer vacation, spring break, or between Christmas and New Years, you can expect to have more larger families sailing, which means there will be more cabins with three, four, or even five people.

 Tip: Sail in January or February, or in the Fall.